samarthtripathi12/BlackHoleSimulation/README.md

 This phase is not required for correctness of the project, but it shows depth, curiosity, and strong conceptual control of General Relativity in a computational setting.

+Phase 6 — Testing & Scientific Rigor
+Scientific Question

+“Are the numerical and physical results produced by this simulation reliable?”

+Computational physics is not only about producing visually convincing plots.
+It requires verification that numerical methods behave correctly and that physical predictions match known theory.

+This phase introduces automated tests to validate both.

+What is Tested
+1. Numerical Integrators

+File:
+tests/test_integrators.py

+Compares Euler and RK4 integration methods

+Uses a simple harmonic oscillator (a system with known behavior)

+Demonstrates:

+Euler integration accumulates numerical error and diverges

+RK4 remains stable for the same timestep

+This confirms that differences observed in earlier phases are numerical effects, not plotting artifacts.

+2. Physical Prediction: Photon Sphere

+File:
+tests/test_photon_sphere.py

+Computes the effective potential for null geodesics in Schwarzschild spacetime

+Locates the radius where the potential is maximized

+Verifies that the peak occurs at:

+𝑟
+=
+1.5

+𝑅
+𝑠
+r=1.5R
+s
+	​

+within numerical tolerance.

+This test independently confirms the photon sphere without hard-coding the theoretical value.

+What This Phase Demonstrates

+Numerical methods are validated, not assumed

+General Relativity predictions are verified numerically

+Results shown in Phases 2–4 are physically and computationally consistent

+The project follows practices used in real scientific codebases

+Outputs

+No plots or animations are produced in this phase

+Success is defined by:

+Correct test logic

+Physical consistency

+Reproducible validation

+Why This Matters

+By adding tests, this project goes beyond simulation and visualization.
+It demonstrates an understanding that:

+Correct physics requires both correct equations and correct numerics.

+This phase completes the project as a scientifically sound computational study, not just a visual demonstration.

+ Project Status

+Phase 1: Newtonian baseline — complete

+Phase 2: Schwarzschild light bending — complete

+Phase 3: Numerical failure & fix — complete

+Phase 4: Photon sphere verification — complete

+Phase 5: Kerr / rotation (optional) — complete

+Phase 6: Testing & rigor — complete